Samplergithub769/DATA-EXPLORATORY-ANALYSIS-FOR-CREDIT-CARD-DATA/README.md

 ## Case Study Questions
-You can download the questions PDF (D:\docs\Credit Card Case Study.pdf)
+You can download the questions PDF (Credit Card Case Study.pdf)